papillonbee/bridge-service/README.md

     - my bid turn?
     - my turn to choose partner?
     - my turn to trick?
+    - can reset game?
 - `POST /game/bid` Player can bid
 - `POST /game/partner` Player who won the bid can choose partner
 - `POST /game/trick` Player can trick
+- `POST /game/reset` Player can reset game if game already concluded
 - `POST /game/delete` Some upstream can delete the game after ended
 - `WebSocket /ws/${gameId}/${playerId}` Player can chat and listen to latest game state change